Tubbz-alt/php-parser/README.md

 When an `exp` particle is matched, the `handler` receives the result of the sub-expression `handler` as a parameter.

-This makes processing the parsed input intuitive, effortless and very expressive, with no need to use a parse tree and visitors.
+This makes processing the parsed input intuitive, effortless and very expressive, even without creating an intermediate parse tree.

-However, such a parse tree can be built quite simply using the expression handlers if needed, but that is entirely optional and is left as a developer's, and not the parsers, design decision for the grammar.
+However, it is possible and simple to create such a parse tree using the expression handlers if needed, but that is entirely optional and is left to the developer's decision.

 <a name="c-2-4"></a>
 ### Particles